$108.25 Million in Sales Expected for Clarus Co. (NASDAQ:CLAR) This Quarter

-Wall Street brokerages expect Clarus Co.
-(NASDAQ:CLAR) to post $108.25 million in sales for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have made estimates for Clarus’ earnings, with the highest sales estimate coming in at $108.50 million and the lowest estimate coming in at $108.00 million.
-Clarus reported sales of $64.49 million in the same quarter last year, which indicates a positive year-over-year growth rate of 67.9%.
-The firm is expected to issue its next quarterly earnings report on Monday, November 8th.
+Equities analysts predict that Clarus Co.
+(NASDAQ:CLAR) will post sales of $108.25 million for the current quarter, Zacks Investment Research reports.
+Two analysts have issued estimates for Clarus’ earnings, with the lowest sales estimate coming in at $108.00 million and the highest estimate coming in at $108.50 million.
+Clarus posted sales of $64.49 million during the same quarter last year, which suggests a positive year-over-year growth rate of 67.9%.
+The company is scheduled to report its next quarterly earnings results on Monday, November 8th.

-On average, analysts expect that Clarus will report full-year sales of $362.55 million for the current fiscal year, with estimates ranging from $362.50 million to $362.60 million.
-For the next fiscal year, analysts anticipate that the firm will post sales of $433.60 million, with estimates ranging from $418.00 million to $452.40 million.
-Zacks’ sales averages are a mean average based on a survey of research firms that follow Clarus.
+According to Zacks, analysts expect that Clarus will report full-year sales of $362.55 million for the current financial year, with estimates ranging from $362.50 million to $362.60 million.
+For the next financial year, analysts expect that the business will post sales of $433.60 million, with estimates ranging from $418.00 million to $452.40 million.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that cover Clarus.

-Clarus (NASDAQ:CLAR) last posted its quarterly earnings data on Sunday, August 1st.
-The company reported $0.20 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.14 by $0.06.
-The company had revenue of $73.31 million during the quarter, compared to analyst estimates of $62.25 million.
+Clarus (NASDAQ:CLAR) last announced its quarterly earnings data on Sunday, August 1st.
+The company reported $0.20 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.14 by $0.06.
 Clarus had a net margin of 5.45% and a return on equity of 14.37%.
+The business had revenue of $73.31 million for the quarter, compared to analysts’ expectations of $62.25 million.

-Hedge funds have recently made changes to their positions in the stock.
-Citigroup Inc. grew its position in shares of Clarus by 21.7% in the 2nd quarter.
-Citigroup Inc. now owns 2,381 shares of the company’s stock valued at $61,000 after purchasing an additional 424 shares during the period.
-Legal & General Group Plc grew its position in shares of Clarus by 24.2% in the 2nd quarter.
-Legal & General Group Plc now owns 2,560 shares of the company’s stock valued at $66,000 after purchasing an additional 499 shares during the period.
-Stifel Financial Corp grew its position in shares of Clarus by 1.8% in the 1st quarter.
-Stifel Financial Corp now owns 32,724 shares of the company’s stock valued at $558,000 after purchasing an additional 593 shares during the period.
-Algert Global LLC grew its position in shares of Clarus by 7.2% in the 1st quarter.
-Algert Global LLC now owns 16,919 shares of the company’s stock valued at $288,000 after purchasing an additional 1,140 shares during the period.
-Finally, WINTON GROUP Ltd grew its position in shares of Clarus by 11.3% in the 2nd quarter.
-WINTON GROUP Ltd now owns 11,947 shares of the company’s stock valued at $307,000 after purchasing an additional 1,215 shares during the period.
-Hedge funds and other institutional investors own 57.44% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+Castleview Partners LLC purchased a new position in Clarus during the second quarter worth about $53,000.
+Citigroup Inc. raised its holdings in Clarus by 21.7% in the second quarter.
+Citigroup Inc. now owns 2,381 shares of the company’s stock valued at $61,000 after acquiring an additional 424 shares in the last quarter.
+Legal & General Group Plc raised its holdings in Clarus by 24.2% in the second quarter.
+Legal & General Group Plc now owns 2,560 shares of the company’s stock valued at $66,000 after acquiring an additional 499 shares in the last quarter.
+Lazard Asset Management LLC acquired a new stake in Clarus in the second quarter valued at approximately $101,000.
+Finally, PNC Financial Services Group Inc. acquired a new stake in Clarus in the second quarter valued at approximately $128,000.
+57.44% of the stock is owned by hedge funds and other institutional investors.

-The firm also recently declared a quarterly dividend, which was paid on Friday, August 20th.
-Investors of record on Monday, August 9th were issued a $0.025 dividend.
-The ex-dividend date was Friday, August 6th.
-This represents a $0.10 dividend on an annualized basis and a dividend yield of 0.33%.
-Clarus’s dividend payout ratio is 18.87%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, August 20th.
+Stockholders of record on Monday, August 9th were issued a dividend of $0.025 per share.
+This represents a $0.10 dividend on an annualized basis and a dividend yield of 0.32%.
+The ex-dividend date of this dividend was Friday, August 6th.
+Clarus’s payout ratio is 18.87%.

 Clarus Corp. engages in development, manufacture, and distribution of outdoor equipment and lifestyle products focused on the climb, ski, mountain, and sport categories.
 It operates through the Black Diamond and Sierra segment.
 The Black Diamond segment designs, manufactures, and markets outdoor engineered equipment and apparel for climbing, mountaineering, backpacking, skiing, and a range of other year-round outdoor recreation activities.